 - Sit upright. - Practice normal relaxed breathing.
-Place your hand on your tummy and you should feel your hand gently rising and falling as your breathe in and out. - Now take a deep breath in and hold for a count of 3 then breathe out gently.
+Place your hand on your tummy and you should feel your hand gently rising and falling as you breathe in and out. - Now take a deep breath in and hold for a count of 3 then breathe out gently.
 Repeat 4 times then return to normal breathing.

-The deep breathing will help move any phlegm on your chest and get air to the bottom of your lungs.
+The deep breathing will help move any phlegm on your chest and get air to the bottom on your lungs.
 It is then important to be able to clear the phlegm.
-Stretching the lungs after pregnancy with deep breaths helps them return to normal.

-2. Coughing
+Coughing

-- Sit upright. - Bend your knees up to take the strain off your operation site. - Support your wound with your - hands or hug a pillow if it is more comfortable (do the same for sneezing and laughing).

-- When the phlegm feels just at the back of your throat try a strong cough and, if able, spit it out. - Go back to relaxed breathing and continue the process until your chest feels clear.
+- Sit upright. - Bend your knees up to take the strain off your operation site. - Support your wound with your - hands or hug a pillow it if is more comfortable (do the same for sneezing and laughing). - Try a few huffs (the same as if you were to steam up your glasses) to try and get the phlegm moving. - When the phlegm feels just at the back of your throat try a strong cough and, if able, spit it out. - Go back to relaxed breathing and continue the process until your chest feels clear.